sudarshan2401/tp/docs/UserGuide.md

    ```
    Successfully set the number of lessons in CS2103T to 5!
    ```
-4. You have successfully set the total number of  lessons in CS2103T to 5.
+4. You have successfully set the total number of  lessons in CS2103T to 5. :tada:

 **Successful Output:**
 - Successfully set the number of lessons in CLASS_NAME to NUMBER_OF_LESSONS!